 Each Client of the TicketNetwork Private Label Program is required to adhere to the following policies and guidelines, so please read them carefully.
 TicketNetwork reserves the right to take disciplinary action set forth in the Policy Violations and Enforcement/ Disciplinary Action Section against any Client who fails to comply with these policies and guidelines.
 If Client’s TicketNetwork Private Label Agreement is terminated, Client is no longer be eligible to participate in the Private Label Program.

-However, Client shall not use offensive, indecent, or illegal content for the Private Label website whether the website is hosted by TicketNetwork or an external company.
+Client is required to use the TN provided website terms and conditions on its Private Label Sites.
+Additionally, Client shall not use offensive, indecent, or illegal content in the Private Label website whether the website is hosted by TicketNetwork or an external company.
 Examples of such content include the following: